matfish2/vue-pagination/README.md

 # Programmatic Manipulation

-To programmatically set the page apply a `v-ref` identifier to the component.
+To programmatically set the page apply a `v-ref` identifier to the component and use one of the following methods:

-Methods

 * `setPage(page)`
 * `next()`